openstack/keystone/doc/source/extensions.rst

     The included extensions are in the process of being rewritten.
 Currently only osksadm and oskscatalog work with this new extensions design.

+OS-KSVALIDATE

+    This extensions supports admin calls to /tokens without having to specify the token ID in the URL.
+Instead, the ID is supplied in a header called X-Subject-Token.
+This is provided as an alternative to address any security concerns that arise when token IDs are passed as part of the URL which is often (and by default) logged to insecure media.

+    This is an Admin API extension only.

 Enabling & Disabling Extensions
 -------------------------------